 provide similar habitat for boreal species.
 These forest types mix at transition points, and birds of the different habitats can be found close

 The coast, too, is in transition.
 The extensive sand beaches of southern Maine give way to the "rocky coast of Maine" just north of Portland.
 But there are enough rocky capes along the coast of southern Maine that species overlap and it is possible to find a sand-loving Sanderling with rock-loving Purple Sandpipers.
-And though the salt marshes and estuaries of southern Maine are extraordinary for shorebirds in late summer, the mudflats uncovered by the huge tides of northern Maine are their equals.
+And though the salt marshes and estuaries of southern Maine are extraordinary for shorebirds in late summer, the mudflats uncovered by the huge tides of downeast Maine are their equals.

 Salt marshes and freshwater marshes coexist along the entire coast and many species are equally at home in both.
-Saltmarsh Sharp-tailed Sparrows and Nelson's Sharp-tailed Sparrows both breed in the state.
+Saltmarsh Sparrows and Nelson's Sparrows both breed here.
 They overlap, and even hybridize, in places like Scarborough Marsh and Weskeag Marsh.
 In fact, Maine is the northern limit of many southern species and the southern limit of many northern species.
 Some offshore islands, and even a few mainland parks,

 Maine deserves its reputation for seabirds.
 The warm waters of the Gulf Stream bypass the icy waters of the Gulf of Maine, making it a natural factory for producing sea life.
 Maine's lobster industry is world-famous and these same cold conditions produce abundant food for whales and birds.
 Offshore islands are ideal for nesting where Atlantic Puffins raise their young under the protection of Common, Arctic, and Roseate Terns.
 Colonies of Common Murres, Razorbills, and Black Guillemots dot the islands.
 Leach's Storm-petrels nest offshore and post-breeding Wilson's Storm-petrels move into the same waters each season, along with at least three species of shearwaters, Northern Fulmars, Northern Gannets, migrating jaegers, and rare skuas.

 Palm Warblers are one of the earliest migrants, often arriving in the state in April.
 By mid-May, they've already begun to disappear into their boggy breeding grounds where Tennessee Warblers are also infrequent breeders.
 Cape May Warblers prefer the tall conifer forests and edges more common to northern Maine, while Bay-breasted Warblers tolerate hardwoods in boreal areas.
 Mourning Warblers are present in the deciduous ravines and tangled undergrowth of northern Maine but challenge even the best local birders to find them.
-In contrast, the range of Prairie Warblers barely extends into southern Maine and they are seldom encountered north of Augusta.
+In contrast, the range of Prairie Warblers barely extends into southern Maine, and they are seldom encountered north of Augusta.